-Ibtisam’s work has exhibited nationally with New York Health and Hospitals Arts and Medicine Program with Residency Unlimited, funded by the Laurie M Tisch Illumination Fund.
-She’s exhibited in group and duo exhibitions as well as US based residencies including Governors Island through RU at KODA house.
-In addition she has taken part in academic panel discussion concerning Blackness, femininity, and healing, and been invited as a guest lecturer to Montclair University.
-In 2023, Zaman was awarded a NYSCA grant to develop her project ‘The Captive Maternal Realm’, formerly titled ‘Stolen Women’, and showcased her work in 2023 in Brooklyn NY.
+Nationally, Zaman’s art has exhibited with New York Health and Hospitals Arts and Medicine Program funded by the Laurie M Tisch Illumination Fund, in collaboration with Residency Unlimited.
+She’s exhibited in group and duo exhibitions as well as US based residencies including Centrum, WaveHill, and Governors Island.
+In addition she’s taken part in academic panel discussion concerning Black liberation struggles, feminism, and healing.
+She was also invited to guest lecture at Montclair University.
+In 2023, Zaman was awarded a NYSCA grant to develop her project ‘Captive Realm’ and showcased this art in 2023 in Brooklyn NY.
+Her debut solo exhibition took place at Brownsville Museum of Fine Art, in 2024.
+Zaman was a resident in ten-month long residency with BRIClab program in NY until June 2025.

 All content on this site are copyright of Ibtisam Tasnim Zaman, unless stated otherwise.